Courage is not the absence of fear but rather the judgment that something else is more important than fear. ~Ambrose Redmoon

 Dark chocolate has been considered to be good for us and a deterrent against cancer!
 The darker the chocolate, the more antioxidant it contains However caution is recommended.
 Only the dark chocolates are considered healthy and balance is the key.
 A good practice is indulgence in moderation...

-Rather than eating potatoes as a staple, consider substituting them with yams, sweet potatoes and brown rice more often than not.
+Most of us love potatoes but in quantity, they aren't all that good for us.
 Potatoes are fine on occasion but all too often we eat them as french fries, or with butter or fatty sauces upon them.
 Recent studies have evidenced the preparation of the potato can be a problem for those at high risk for cancers and snacks, particularly chips, are particularly a problem.
-Moderation and balance are key words in respect to use of potatoes in the diet.
+A recent study from Holland indicated dietary patterns with a high level of snacking may result in colorectal adenomas in those with the Lynch syndrome.
+Yams, sweet potatoes and brown rice are some healthier exchanges in carbohydrates.

-Further, you may wish to consider substituting multi-grain and sourdough breads for white bread and purchase range fed chicken and use butter instead of margarine.
-A recent study has determined dairy products do not put individuals at high risk for cancers, however there is still concern about the fat content within dairy products perhaps posing a risk.
+Substituting multi-grain and sourdough breads for white bread, purchase range fed chicken and use butter instead of margarine may be an option.
+A recent study has determined dairy products do not put individuals at high risk for cancers, however there is still concern about the fat content within dairy products which may continue to pose a risk.

-Having Lynch syndrome and a predisposition to cancer, a low fat diet is essential.
-Again, this is an item one may wish to use with moderation.
+Having Lynch syndrome and a predisposition to cancer, a lower fat diet is essential.
 Its been recommended to avoid excess salt and saturated fats.
-Ir has been long recommended to cook with extra virgin olive oils and canola oils instead of corn oils.
+It has been long recommended to cook with extra virgin olive oils and canola oils instead of corn oils.

 Green tea, dark teas and coffee has been greatly studied and it has been found all of these have a similar set of interesting and possibly useful anti-cancer compounds in them.
+Green tea is particularly fascinating as studies evolve.
+There is concern about drinking it at warm temperatures, however other studies are indicating it may have some benefits, especially as a cold tea.
+A recent study of the combination of selenium with green tea may be more effective in reducing the oncogenesis of colorectal cancer.
 A study by Texas A&M conducted on the consumption of coffee indicates a compound known as trigonelline may reduce the risk of contracting colon cancer.
 However, there may be a dark side to it for some individuals.
 Researchers advise patients facing problems with estrogen dominance and other estrogen related conditions such as breast cancer may wish to avoid consuming the compound as it may increase their levels.
 Finally, just recently, a study from Finland of Finns appears contradictory to the study by Texas A&M indicating heavy coffee comsumption indicates no benefit for the Finns, whatsoever, from drinking coffee.

 Finally, a bit of diversity is always good for an open mind, open heart and cancer free life.
 Incorporate evening meals, each week, to include basic Mediterranean foods, Asian foods, food from India, seafood and simply homemade soups and salads.
 Experiencing diversity with foods is not only fun and wonderfully tasty, but could be life changing and life saving.